kandulaganesh/SemanticVersion/README.md

 # SemanticVersion
-Generates semrel version for release and pre-release branches
+Generates semantic version for release and pre-release branches

 ## Prerequisites
 1. GitHub token for authentication